bobgeorgethe3rd/bee/Bee What you need.md

 - Basic sewing supplies
 - About 0.5 - 1 metre of a suitable fabric ([see Bee Fabric options](/docs/patterns/bee/fabric/))
 - (Optional) About 0.5 - 1 metre of lining fabric ([see Bee Fabric options](/docs/patterns/bee/fabric/))
-- (Optional) Ribbons/Tapes/Cords for neck ties and bands as long as neck tie and/or band and as wide as Neck Tie Width and/or Band Tie Width
+- (Optional) Ribbons/Tapes/Cords for neck ties and bands, with the same length and width as neck tie and/or band.

 <Note>

 The lining fabric is only needed if you want to make this pattern reversible.
 If you don't, you only need the main fabric.